realfresh/cw-docs/getting-started/hardware-requirements-1.md

 * Use your own internet connection instead of a shared connection so you have greater control
 * Keep a 3G / 4G mobile internet connection as a backup in-case there is an interruption with your normal connection.
 Consider using your phone on hotspot mode for such instances.
 * Consider exclusively using a 3G / 4G mobile internet connection.
-Certain countries have a much more reliable mobile network such as Australia.
+Certain countries have a much more reliable mobile network such as the UK

 {% hint style="warning" %}
 IT staff occasionally set up an internet firewall for small business to prevent accessing harmful content.
 Ensure that cloudwaitress.com is white-listed on your firewall to avoid connection issues to our servers.